 It’s really trying to shepherd as many divergent and various elements onto television, which is kind of crazy in itself.
 We tape live in front of an audience.
 It does have some of the traits of life TV, which is different for a streaming platform.
 We’re on Netflix, which doesn’t do a ton of shows with the kind of turnaround we have.
 We could be among the fastest turnarounds they have.
 We’re always trying to stay as close to the news as we can but still build it in a way that’s evergreen, in a way that a magazine or documentary would.
 We’ve only been through one show cycle so far, I would say a month would be fast, but it could be a couple of months [to produce an episode].

-How did your j-school experience help you transition into a career in journalism?
+How does your j-school experience help you in your current role?

 My experience differed from most of my classmates in that UBC was for me a way to reset my journalism career.
 I’d worked in print for years, with a decent amount of success, only to watch newsrooms shed jobs and a website I helped edit get sucked under when the economy faltered.
 While others of my colleagues left journalism for law, public relations and marketing, I doubled down.
 My master’s guided me into new realms — radio, video and documentary — and gave me access to international reporting experience (not least by the simple fact of my moving to Canada).
 I’ve since found that even print editors appreciate the breadth of those experiences, because emaciated newsrooms expect young journalists to adapt to multiple platforms.